lindsayad/markdown-notebooks/moltres-notes.md

 Gavin ran the same `3d_auto_diff_rho.i` simulation that I ran back on April 28 and he saw temperatures get into the thousands of kelvin by 3 seconds.
 The only difference was that his mesh was 1 cm **shorter**.
-When I ran the same input file back in April, I never got about 938 Kelvin and I simulated out to 5 seconds.
+When I ran the same input file back in April, I never got above 938 Kelvin and I simulated out to 5 seconds.

 # 7/3/17